Natural Transformation

 Polymorphic Functions Between Type Constructors

-- How to transform between different computational contexts
+- How to convert between containers (

 - NaturalTest.java - Comprehensive test suite